 After going through a period of ‘disillusion’ in the mid 80’s (where visual arts were his main object), Robin returned to music with fresh inspiration, after spending five months at an art school in 1988.
 At this point he was determined to improve his home-recording facilities with the purpose of releasing his very first album.
 Due to various hindrances, it didn’t materialise until New Year 1990/91, when Essay was released (on Danish underground label, Pingo Records).
 Finally!

-Being new in the ‘business’, with almost no-one to turn to for advice, caused a lot of challenges – but a follow-up album, Cloze Test Terror, was released the following year – no matter how the odds were… (in fact, a few Danish newspapers showed some interest!)
+Being new in the ‘business’, with almost no-one to turn to for advice, caused a lot of challenges – but a follow-up album, Cloze Test Terror, was released the following year – no matter how difficult the odds were… (a few Danish newspapers DID show some interest, though!)

 1993: Ambitions were growing higher; home-recordings were not enough.
 The first two albums suffered from being very low-budget productions, carried out almost by Robin and his then keyboard partner, Jan Marsfeldt, alone.
 Next step was to achieve a proper ‘band sound’, by forming a studio group – in a high-quality, professional recording studio.
 This is how Taylor’s Universe was born, and the studio chosen was the (soon to become) very successful Soundscape Studio, based in Copenhagen.
 Robin’s working relationship with owner/recording engineer Louise Nipper would turn out to be the perfect match for his music and his – often unusual – experiments!

-MANY highly acclaimed rock and jazz musicians, from the Danish music scene, have taken part in these recording sessions through the years.
-To name but a few of them:
+MANY highly acclaimed rock and jazz musicians, from the Danish music scene, have taken part in these recording sessions through the years:

 Saxophonist Karsten Vogel (Burnin Red Ivanhoe, Secret Oyster)